-Form CT-1065/CT-1120SI must be signed by a general partner or corporate officer.
-Provide a phone number.
+Amended Form CT-1065/CT-1120SI or returns filed by taxpayers that were granted a waiver from electronically filing, must be signed by a general partner or corporate officer.
+Provide a telephone number.

 Paid Preparer Signature

 A paid preparer must sign and date Form CT-1065/CT-1120SI.
 Paid preparers must also enter their Social Security Number (SSN) or Personal Taxpayer Identification Number (PTIN), their firm's Federal Employer Identification Number (FEIN), and their firm's address and telephone number in the spaces provided.